 When you establish an endowment with us, the funds are placed in a pool for long-term investments.
 The purpose of the funds and needs of your nonprofit are taken into consideration.
 The funds are then guided by our investment strategy that is designed to encourage steady asset growth.

-We work with the local investment expert Innovest Portfolio Solutions http://www.innovestinc.com/ for independent consulting.
+We work with investment experts Graystone Consulting.
 Our finance and investment committee selects asset allocations and our board of directors defines the investment policy and risk parameters.
 This team oversees all of the details of investment oversight, management, accounting and reporting.

 Nonprofit endowment funds at the Foundation are commingled to create a very large investment pool.
 This gives the fund extensive buying power, access to institutional investments and lower fees that benefit our Nonprofit Endowment Partners.

 Annual fees are based on a fund’s balance and computed monthly:

 “Safehouse Denver is delighted to establish an endowment fund with Community First Foundation.
 We’ve taken advantage of their complimentary educational sessions and good networking opportunities.
 The Foundation always seems to have the best interests of their partners in mind.”

 Victoria McVicker, CEO, Safehouse Denver